ViniciusLima94/ReScience-Joglekar/README.md

 * **protocol 1:** Simulate the 29 population rate model and generate figure 3 from the original paper (figure 3 in the replication paper).
 * **protocol 2:** Simulate the spiking-neuron model  for the conditions weak/strong GBA synchronous/assyinchronous and generate figures 5  and 6 from the original paper (figure 4 and 5 in the replication paper).
 * **protocol 3:** Simulate the spiking-neuron model in the absence of external stimuli applied to the V1 population to assure that the network average frequency rate is in the range specified in the original paper.

+In the machine used to run the protocols we set **N_THREADS** as 1 for protocol 0 and 1 and as 20 to the remaining protocols.

+**WARNING:** About 10GB of RAM is used for protocols 2 and 3 (using 20 threads).

 ### [ReScience C](https://rescience.github.io/) article template